-Plenitude Magazine aims to promote the growth and development of LGBTTQI literature through the regular online publication of literary fiction, nonfiction, poetry, reviews, and cultural criticism by both emerging and established LGBTTQI writers, and to foster a community through an exchange of ideas and resources.
-Our view of queerness centres Black and Indigenous people, people of colour, trans people, people with disabilities, youth, and elders.
+Plenitude Magazine aims to promote the growth and development of LGBTQ2S+ literature through the regular online publication of literary fiction, nonfiction, poetry, reviews, and cultural criticism by both emerging and established LGBTQ2S+ writers, and to foster a community through an exchange of ideas and resources.
+We especially welcome writing from Black and Indigenous people, people of colour, trans people, people with disabilities, youth, and elders.

 Plenitude aims to complicate expressions of queerness through the publication of diverse, sophisticated literary writing, from the very subtle to the brash and unrelenting.